ANYhackerfort/Fergenson_Lab_Backend/README.md

 The development shell also provides the `clang` and `clangd` LSP binaries for convenience.

+In order for `clangd` to find the dependencies, you need to first run `cmake .` in the project root.
+This will compile the project and create a `compile_commands.json` that helps `clangd` locate the dependencies.

 ## Janky method (not recommended or supported)